Book by Alex M. Vikoulov, Overview

 THE MIND'S EVOLUTIONARY LEAP

-As Terence McKenna puts it: "What history is, is a 25,000 year transition zone.
+As Terence McKenna eloquently puts it: "What history is, is a 25,000 year transition zone.
 Before you enter the zone, you're an animal.
-After you leave the zone, you're a "god""... not quite, rather a demigod, or more specifically an advanced info-being, infomorph.
+After you leave the zone, you're a "god""... not quite, rather a demigod, or more specifically an advanced info-being, 'infomorph'.

-The fact that Homo sapiens is on the brink of extinction as a biological species is not lamentable since it will be a decades-long, incremental PSEUDO-EXTINCTION, our next evolutionary stage, the merger of man and machine.
+The fact that Homo sapiens is on the brink of extinction as a biological species is not lamentable since it will be a decades-long, incremental PSEUDO-EXTINCTION, our next evolutionary stage, the cybernetic merger of man and machine.

 Why pseudo-extinction?
-If we survive the coming intelligence explosion, and I tend to believe that we will (I lay out my argument in the book), then our posthuman descendants, and arguably our future selves (by that time we are supposed to achieve superlongevity), will share common, but transformed, values and ethics, and what's important, "recorded history".
+If we survive the coming intelligence explosion, and I tend to believe that we will (I lay out my argument in the book), then our posthuman descendants, cyberhumans (arguably our future selves), will share common, but transformed, values and ethics, and what's important, "recorded history."
 Thus, an avatar of any historical personage, say a replica of Albert Einstein, could be created to embody or interact with.
 So, in a sense, that human would "live forever" within our Syntellect.

-As humans become more machine-like, and machines become more human-like, the biological part of us will be gradually replaced with increasingly more capable non-biological part, and humans will eventually become post-biological super-beings practically indistinguishable from our superintelligent artificial counterparts.
+As humans become more machine-like, and machines become more human-like, the biological part of us will be gradually supplanted with increasingly more capable non-biological part, and humans will eventually become post-biological super-beings, practically indistinguishable from our superintelligent artificial counterparts.

 TRANSCENDENCE: EXOCORTEX, MIND-UPLOADING & CYBERNETIC IMMORTALITY

 We'll undergo a massive transformation integrating superintelligent artificial superbrains and interlinking into the Global Syntellect.
 According to Oxford professor Nick Bostrom, the Singularity will be an era when the entire human-machine civilization will "feel like one nerve."

-"I'm virtually certain that mind uploading is possible.
+"I'm virtually certain that mind-uploading is possible.
 We are destined to eventually replace our biological bodies and minds with optimally designed synthetic ones,” says neuroscientist Ken Hayworth.
-In the book “The Global Brain” another neuroscientist Howard Bloom argues that hyperconnected humans and machines resemble the neurons of the "global brain", and the Internet of Things (IoT) with trillions of sensors around the planet is effectively the nervous system of Earth.
+In his book, “The Global Brain,” another neuroscientist Howard Bloom argues that hyperconnected humans and superintelligent machines would resemble the neurons of the "global brain," and the Internet of Things (IoT) with trillions of sensors around the planet would be effectively the nervous system of Earth.